 - A student may repeat a course if the law school faculty has specifically and expressly approved the course as eligible to be taken more than once with the approval of the course instructor.

-- In extraordinary circumstances, the Director, Student Academic Affairs may permit a student to repeat a course.
+- In extraordinary circumstances, the Assistant Dean, Student Academic Affairs, may permit a student to repeat a course.

 In such cases, the prior grade will be reflected on the student’s transcript and included in the student’s grade point average.